reconjohn/residential/docs/residential.md

 ## Factor analysis (Plot)

-> The 3 factos partially explain each variable depending on the latent characteristics.
+> The 3 factors partially explain each variable depending on the latent characteristics.

 <img src="residential_files/figure-html/unnamed-chunk-11-1.png" style="display: block; margin: auto;" />

 ## Factor analysis (Diagram)

-> The first factor (ML1) is more related to the higher housing stability, the 2nd factor (ML2) to the higher economic status, and the 3rd factor (ML3) is more related to the higher income inequality.
+> The first factor (`ML1`) is more related to the higher housing stability, the 2nd factor (`ML2`) to the higher economic status, and the 3rd factor (`ML3`) is more related to the higher income inequality.

 <img src="residential_files/figure-html/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />

 ## Factor correlation for solar installation

-> The most loaded, ML1 is positively correlated with the solar installation variable.
+> The most loaded, `ML1` is positively correlated with the solar installation variable.

 ```